Seriously Fudgy Homemade Brownies

 4. Pour the warm melted butter/chocolate into the bowl with the sugar/eggs, add the vanilla, and beat or whisk to combine.

-5. With a fine-mesh sieve, sift the cocoa powder, flour, and salt into the batter, then whisk or beat on low speed to incorporate.
+5. With a fine mesh sieve, sift the cocoa powder and flour into the batter, add the salt, then whisk or beat on low speed to incorporate.
 Fold in the remaining 2 ounces/57g chopped chocolate and the chocolate chips.
 The batter will be very thick.
 Spread it evenly into the prepared pan.
 (A small offset spatula can help here.)

 7. Remove from the oven and place on a cooling rack to cool completely in the pan.
 When cool, lift the brownies out by gripping the parchment overhangs and transfer to a cutting board.
 Use a sharp knife to cut into squares.